hktzvi/libfs/README.md

-# Filesystem Testing Program
+# Filesystem Testing Library

-This program tests variations of common operations using the Windows File API.
+This library contains variations of common operations using the Windows File API and ensures each outcome is expected.
+A simple program with main function is included for development.
-It helps verify that behaviors on virtual drives are consistent with those on physical devices.

 ## Compile Example